-A.1.6.9.
+A.1.6.7.
 Structural Defects

 The Company elected to exit the structural defects market in 2019 and issued notice of termination on its remaining contracts.
 All accounts were terminated during 2019 except for one, which terminated in March 2020.
-This is long-tail business with up to ten years cover, so the business will be in run-off up until 2030.
+This is long-tail business with up to ten years cover, so premiums relating to this business will continue to be written up until 2030.